MahanMehrvarz/PromptingRealities/core/main/README.md

 1. Rewrite the narrative so the assistant understands the appearance, capabilities, and limitations of your object.
 2. Spell out safety or range constraints the JSON must respect (e.g., valid speed ranges, discrete modes).
 3. Keep the instructions synced with the schema.
 If you add new JSON fields, explain how and when the assistant should populate them.
-4. Remember the end user never sees the JSON—only the `response` text—so direct behavioral cues must live in the instructions.
+4. Remember the end user never sees the JSON; only the `response` text, so direct behavioral cues must live in the instructions.

 After editing the instructions file, delete `assistant_state.json` (or point `OPENAI_ASSISTANT_STATE_FILE` to a new cache file) so the runtime creates a fresh assistant with your latest prompt.

-## Conversation → MQTT Flow
+## Conversation -> MQTT Flow
 1. **User input** (text or transcribed voice) is sent to the OpenAI Threads API.
 2. The assistant, configured by your instructions and schema, returns a JSON object.
 3. `Simple-assistant.py` prints the `response` string to the terminal, optionally displays the JSON in dev mode, and publishes the `values` object to your MQTT broker.